-The College has a comprehensive Quality Assurance Regulations Handbook and Student Handbook across the programmes offered.
-The Higher Diploma in Hotel Administration programme includes fundamental academic and practical modules to help students prepare for the real world.
-This is a topical programme as Cyprus has a vibrant hotel sector that is actively seeking to recruit new staff.
-Active collaborations with the local hotel industry facilitate the enrichment of the programme; such opportunities for continued engagement were also encouraged during the evaluation meeting.
+The College has a comprehensive Quality Assurance Regulations and Student Handbook across the programmes offered.
+The BA programme in Hospitality Management includes fundamental academic and practical modules to help students prepare for the real world.
+This is a topical programme as Cyprus has a vibrant hospitality sector that is actively seeking to recruit new staff.
+Active collaborations with the local hospitality industry facilitate the enrichment of the programme; such opportunities for continued engagement were also encouraged during the evaluation meeting.

-WE THANK THE EEC MEMBERS FOR THEIR GOOD WORDS FOR THE QUALITY ASSURANCE REGULATIONS AND THE STUDENT HANDBOOK.
+WE THANK THE EEC MMBERS FOR THEIR GOOD WORDS FOR THE QUALITY ASSURANCE REGULATIONS AND THE STUDENT HANDBOOK.

 THE COLLEGE HAS A GOOD NUMBER OF COLLABORATIONS WITH THE HOTEL INDUSTRY AND THIS FACILITATES THE PLACEMENT OF THE STUDENTS IN SUMMER FOR THEIR PRACTICAL TRAINING.
-EVERY MARCH THE COLLEGE ORGANIZES THE STUDENT RECRUITMENT DAY DURING WHICH HOTELIERS VISIT THE COLLEGE AND INTERVIEW STUDENTS FOR THE SUMMER PLACEMENTS.
+EVERY MARCH THE COLLEGE

+ORGANIZES THE STUDENT RECRUITMENT DAY DURING WHICH HOTELIERS VISIT THE COLLEGE AND INTERVIEW STUDENTS FOR THE SUMMER PLACEMENTS.
 ALL INVITATIONS HAVE BEEN SENT FOR THIS YEAR'S EVENT WHICH IS CANCELLED BECAUSE OF THE CORONAVIRUS.
 WE WILL SEE WHEN THE LOCKDOWN WILL BE ENDED AND WE WILL DISCUSS THINGS WITH HOTELIERS AGAIN.